StrixSC/CoCreate/src/events/README.md

 Two events will be triggered back (Server -> Clients):
 1) `collaboration:load` : Sent to the user that triggered the event **USE THIS EVENT TO SWITCH THE VIEW TO THE DRAWING VIEW and start loading the drawing**
-2) `collaboration:joined` : Sent to all the users already members of the collaboration session
+2) `collaboration:joined` : Sent to all the users, use this to update the active members on the gallery for the given collaboration_id

 Payload to send: